ddiazdom/lcg/README.md

 Overall, our scheme allows us to compress a text collection in parallel and obtain a result equivalent to the one we would get with the compression of all the strings with one instance.

+After producing the locally consistent grammar in parallel, we run-length compress it, and finally we simplify it.
+We **do not** apply any kind of statistical compression.

 # Third-party libraries

 1. [xxHash](https://github.com/Cyan4973/xxHash)